thaynes43/thaynes43.github.io/docs/home-ops/home-ops-deep-dive.md

 `cacheStorageClassName: "${VOLSYNC_CACHE_SNAPSHOTCLASS:-openebs-hostpath}"` puts the VolSync cache in openebs instead of ceph.

 It is using OpenEBS to create a single node volume that holds the cache.

+## Keycloak GitOps

+Someone said to use [Flux with Terraform](https://fluxcd.io/blog/2022/09/how-to-gitops-your-terraform/) to configure KeyCloak so it was GitOps - "I deploy it with the helm chart and configure it via Terraform with the tf-controller for Flux".
+See [his repo](https://github.com/mirceanton/home-ops/)